Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Introduction

 However, in the crowded area, the communication signals between UAV and UE may be blocked by high buildings or other constructions.
-Recently, thanks to the development of meta-materials~\cite{cui2014coding}, intelligent reflecting surface (IRS)~\cite{li2017electromagnetic} has been proposed and received considerable attention in both academia and industry, which has the potential to improve the communication quality by installing IRSs on the wall of the buildings.
-In general, the IRS consists of an array of low-cost and passive reflecting elements, each of which is able to reflect the incident signals by smartly adjusting the phase shift, which has the potential to improve the achievable data rate significantly~\cite{wu2019intelligent}.
-Furthermore, since the reflecting elements of the IRS are usually passive and thus reflect signals without any signal processing tasks, the IRS is more energy-efficient than traditional relay-aided communication techniques, such as \cite{6942282}.
-In addition, as the reflecting elements of IRS are reconfigurable in real time, the IRS can be viewed as a feasible transmission medium and widely deployed in the buildings and walls.
+Thanks to the development of meta-materials or meta-surfaces~\cite{cui2014coding, di2019smart}, intelligent reflecting surface (IRS), or reconfigurable intelligent surfaces (RIS) \cite{li2017electromagnetic,9140329} has been proposed and received considerable attention in both academia and industry.
+In general, the IRS consists of an array of low-cost and passive reflecting elements, each of which is able to reflect the incident signals by smartly adjusting the phase shift, which has the potential to improve the achievable data rate~\cite{wu2019intelligent}.
+Furthermore, since the reflecting elements of the IRS can be passive, the IRS is more energy-efficient than traditional relay-aided communication techniques, such as \cite{6942282}.